 When was the last time you heard that, if you truly care about your mental health, you should stay off social media?
 With Instagram alone commanding 1 Billion users per month, it is easier said than done, of course.
 And for some people, like content creators, journalists, and digital campaign managers, being ‘in the loop’ is an extension of their daily jobs – even over the weekends – and we all have bills to pay, one way or another.

 Take Instagram, for example.
-Since its launch in 2010 its picture-perfect grids have been linked to anxiety and depression, and the popularity of social networks, as a whole, have been questioned even by those that have a digital DNA.
+Since its launch in 2010 its picture-perfect grids have been linked to anxiety and depression, and the popularity of social networks, as a whole, has been questioned even by those that have digital DNA.
 Last year a study conducted by marketing agency Hill Holiday found that 41% of generation Z, the most socially savvy generation made of those born in 1994 and later, were quitting major social media platforms because it is actually making them unhappy.

 As a journalist and content creator myself, I have been working with brands and publications for a while now and I have seen how unbalanced that relationship with social media can be.
 So, I went out there and asked professionals who make a living from being constantly connected and informed, how they find the balance between the content-thirsty online world and staying sane – and how they manage to, eventually, switch off.